OCTOBER Poetry Contests

 Notify:

 Book manuscript: Manuscripts should be typed on one side of the page and on standard paper.
-No dot matrix unless letter quality.
 Send a business size SASE for reply only; manuscripts cannot be returned.
 An SAS postcard for receipt of manuscript is optional.
 Please use a 12 to 14 point font.
 Do not send the only copy of your manuscript.
 Do not send biographical material, photographs, CDs, videos, or illustrations.
 Enclose a cover sheet stating the name of the manuscript and the author's name,address, and telephone number and a cover sheet with the title alone.
 Manuscripts must be paginated and include a table of contents and and acknowledgments page if appropriate.
 Simultaneous submissions are welcome, so long as Elixir is notified immediately if a manuscript is accepted elsewhere.
 Manuscripts must be at least 48 pages in length.
 Please secure your manuscript with either a binder clip or file folder.
 Do not otherwise bind your manuscript.
+Online submission at site.

 nar@uni.edu